Speaker: Rev. Sean Parker Dennison

 What Doesn’t Die

-On this Easter Sunday, we will celebrate all the ways Life returns and restores our hope.
-We will hear stories of rebirth and regrowth.
-We will sing songs of gladness.
-We will celebrate together.
+On this Easter Sunday, we celebrate all the ways Life returns and restores our hope.
+We hear stories of rebirth and regrowth.
+We sing songs of gladness.
+We celebrate together.

 Be Not Afraid